top of page

 At first glance many may say that all this appears to be coincidental as well as inconsequential.
 Faithful believers will likely say that they are not coincidental but providential.

 Good News abounds!
-In addition to all of the above, the Holy Spirit is moving in mighty new ways across Louisiana in these times!
-Many new Catholic healing priests, services and ministries of evangelization are springing up in response to the Holy Spirit's stirring across Eucharistic Louisiana!
-"New" movements of the Holy Spirit for the "newer" times we are in!
+In addition to all of the above, the Holy Spirit is moving in mighty new ways, with consequences, across Louisiana in these times!
+Many Catholic healing priests, services and ministries of evangelization are springing up in response to the Holy Spirit's stirring across Eucharistic Louisiana!
+"New" movements of the Holy Spirit - for the "newer" times we are in!
+One need only visit the events and website page to see that.

 In Isaiah 43:19 we read: